ghermens/media2click/Documentation/Installation/Index.rst

 Installation
 ============

-Admin rights are required to install and activate the an extension.
+Admin rights are required to install and activate an extension.

 .. contents::
    :backlinks: top